lupyuen/lupyuen.github.io/src/auto2.md

 TODO

-And we remove the Previous Test Log, while preserving the Auto-Generated GitHub Release Notes...
+And we remove the Previous Test Log, while preserving the Auto-Generated Release Notes...

 ```bash
 ##  If Previous Test Log exists, discard it